Let’s Talk Boiling Water:

 A popular topic within the world of outdoors, not just hiking, is whether or not to boil water, and if so for how long.

-Most highly active, long distance, and sul/xul hikes I know do NOT bring our water to a full boil.
+Most long distance hikers, and those of us who are sub 2268 hikes, that I know do not bring our water to a full boil.

-There are a few different ways of folks giving terms to different temperatures, here are two of my favorite methods:
+Over the years there have been a few different methods that folks have used to term, or describe, different water temperatures, and here are two of my favorite methods:

 about 70-80 °C (155–175 °F) – separate bubbles, rising to top